Taiwan has the luxury of being one of the freest countries in the world .

 If you want to keep your data secure and private, you are best to choose a VPN server based in Taiwan.

-All of our recommended VPNs offer these (apart from PIA) and they will give you the fastest possible connection speeds.
+All of our recommended VPNs offer these and they will give you the fastest possible connection speeds.

-If you want to switch your geo-location outside Taiwan, we would suggest you choose a location as close to Taiwan as possible.
+If you want to switch your geo-location outside Taiwan, we would suggest you choose a location as close to Taiwan as possible to maximise potential speeds.

 Hong Kong is considered a good option but due to the current political instability there you may want to reconsider.
 Japan, Singapore, and South Korea all offer suitable alternatives.